jaygpogi/coding-exam/README.md

 ## Email Environment Variables

-Emails are automatically disabled while debugging.
+Emails are automatically disabled while on test mode.

 Setup Azure Communication and set it as environment variable:

-EMAIL_CONNECTION_STRING = Azure communication email connection string EMAIL_SENDER_ADDRESS = email domain (you can setup a free one in Azure) EMAIL_RECIPIENT = email address the notifications to be sent to.
+- EMAIL_CONNECTION_STRING = Azure communication email connection string

-## Generate ID for candidate session
+- EMAIL_SENDER_ADDRESS = email domain (you can setup a free one in Azure)
-Generate an ID using the /generate route.
-Add it as environment variable and set candidate name as value.
-Then use route /[ID]/start to start app.
-This ID will be the session pass for the candidate.
-App has localStorage restrictions on validating resubmissions but users can still access the app if he clears localStorage or on another browser as long as this ID is in environment variables.
-So remove it when the candidate is finished.
+- EMAIL_RECIPIENT = email address the notifications to be sent to.

 ## Instructions
 Set instructions in Instructions.txt.
 This will be parsed per line and will be displayed on start page.